Oud Have Thought It?: Rihab Azar Session At Wigmore Hall (Learning Room), 4 October 2024

 Rihab Azar took all this with great grace.
 She even took with great grace the same geezer stopping the concert just before she played her last piece, with a request for “something old school”, because he hadn’t been expecting her use of the loop pedal and wanted to hear the oud without it.

-Rihab sweetly said that she had to play her planned last piece, but that she would additionally play a short traditional piece without loop pedal (I cannot remember what it was, but it was lovely) before the last scheduled piece (which was also lovely).
+Rihab sweetly said that she had to play her planned last piece, but that she would additionally play a short traditional piece without loop pedal (I cannot remember what it was, but it was delightful) before the last scheduled piece (which was also but differently delightful).

 If you, like the old git, want to hear “old school” oud, here is the Parfume de Gitane piece played by the composer, Anouar Brahem, and his mates back in 1997:

-Twerp engaged us in conversation once he had beaten back his detractors.
-He clearly wanted us to know that he was a guitar player and spoke in critical terms about the loop pedal back-tracking (which we rather liked) and the fact that Rihab Azar “looked at the neck of her instrument too much”.
+Mr Twerp engaged us in conversation once he had beaten back his detractors.
+He clearly wanted us to know that he was a guitar player (he must have said “Fender” three times) and spoke in critical terms about the loop pedal back-tracking (which we rather liked) and the fact that Rihab Azar “looked at the neck of her instrument too much”.

 “Have you ever played a fretless instrument?”, I asked.
 He hadn’t, but pointed out to me, entirely counterfactually, that the oud has frets…or at least Rihab Azar’s did!
 (Oh no it doesn’t…oh no it didn’t).

-Janie then wondered, given his desire for old school oud playing, whether the git had ever been to Syria.
+Janie then wondered, given his desire for “old school oud playing”, whether Mr Git had ever been to Syria.
 Of course he hadn’t.
 “Oh you should, you’d find it fascinating”, said Janie.

 Janie correctly remembered seeing oud playing at Abu Al-Azz in Damascus in 1997

 I quietly wondered whether the old geezer would survive 20 minutes in Syria these days.
 Even in 1997, some diplomacy was needed to navigate the political regime and local sensitivities wherever we went.
-Perhaps that was in Janie’s mind when she recommended the place to Mr Twerpy Amateur Photographer-Guitarist.
+Perhaps that was in Janie’s mind when she recommended the place to Mr Twerpy Git, the amateur photographer-guitarist.

 After we parted company with the fellow, Janie told me that she had wanted to take a picture of him for the blog, but thought him so mercurial that the request might lead to an argument and that permission to publish would probably not be granted.
 I agreed that her decision was a wise one.